SDCFans - The Unofficial Fan Site For Silver Dollar City

 RUMORS (Will be updated as information presents itself)

-2. The attraction is being described as a "family thrill ride"
+2. The attraction is being described as a major thrill ride that most of the family can enjoy

 Title: Re: Project 2026 Tracker